winged/chirp/doc/index.rst

    main(int argc, char *argv[])
    {

-Next we have to initialize libchirp.
+Next we have to initialize libchirp using :c:func:`ch_libchirp_init`.
 This will initialize the TLS library (LibreSSL or OpenSSL) and a mutex used during initialization of chirp-obejcts.

 .. code-block:: cpp

        ch_libchirp_init();

-ch_chirp_config_init will initialize the config to its default values.
+:c:func:`ch_chirp_config_init` will initialize the config to its default values.

 .. code-block:: cpp